 The Association encourages the professional development of employees through attendance and participation in approved meetings, seminars, conferences, symposiums etc. which are directly related to the Association's operations, activities and objectives and which will place employees in a position to improve their job performance.
+It is the responsibility of the Association and its employees to ensure that all staff are appropriately trained and have current knowledge related to their field

-Opportunities for training may be limited by budget and rostering considerations.
-Prior approval will need to be obtained before any training is considered.
+Opportunities for training may be limited by budget considerations.
+Prior approval will need to be obtained before any training is authorised.